THE VOLGA GERMANS IN PORTLAND

 Community > Education > Benson Polytechnic

-Benson Polytechnic High School began in 1908 as the Portland School of Trades in the Atkinson Building at 11th and Davis in Northwest Portland.
+Benson Polytechnic High School was founded in 1908 as the Portland School of Trades, located in the Atkinson Building at 11th and Davis in Northwest Portland.
 It was established to give "boys who wished to enter a trade a better opportunity than do shops and factories of the present time."
-Any boy from Portland who was at least fourteen years old, or who was a grammar school graduate, could attend.
+Any boy from Portland who was at least fourteen years old or a grammar school graduate was eligible to attend.
 The course of study was three years.
 Students could also attend night school and/or summer sessions at the trade school.

 In 1909, a course of study for girls was added, with classes in sewing, cooking, millinery, and homemaking.
 The Portland School of Trades was coeducational until 1913, when the girls' departments were moved to the original Lincoln High School.

-The Portland School Board voted to change the school's name to Benson Polytechnic High School after civic leader and philanthropist Simon Benson gave $100,000 in 1915, with a stipulation that at least the same amount of money be spent by the Portland School District to start the school.
-Six blocks of land at Northeast 12th and Hoyt were purchased and a building was built, and the new Benson Polytechnic School opened its doors on September 4, 1917.
+The Portland School Board voted to change the school's name to Benson Polytechnic High School after civic leader and philanthropist Simon Benson donated $100,000 in 1915, with the stipulation that the Portland School District would spend at least the same amount to establish the school.
+Six blocks of land at Northeast 12th and Hoyt were purchased, a building was built, and the new Benson Polytechnic School opened its doors on September 4, 1917.
 The building was designed by Floyd Naramore.
-Portable classrooms were required early on and were still used into the 1950s.
+Portable classrooms were required early on and remained in use into the 1950s.

 In 1926, an aviation department was added to the school.